Historic Bandhavgarh Fort in India

 A small number of enthusiasts, photographer and researchers visit the fort.
 Most of the visitors take interest in the game rounds.
 These are well organized on jeeps in the core zone of the wildlife refuge.
 Two tiger safaris are organized, one in morning and and another in evening hours.
 The excursions take place on jeep through an assigned route.
 During the game ride it is compulsory to hire a forest guide who is well versed with the road network of the park.
 The tour to the fort could be adjusted in between the game rides.

-A very big list of hotels in Bandhavgarh exists today.
+A very big list of hotels in Bandhavgarh on websites exists today.
 For accommodation the park offers budget hotels to five star category resorts.
 There is no shortage of properties in the periphery of the reserve.
 Jeeps are readily available for park rides.
 But during the festival time advance booking is required in the resorts.
 Similarly the fort visit park expeditions have to be booked in advance.

 There is small market at Tala Village for buying items of daily needs, beverages and toiletries.
 There are number of vegetarian restaurants for meals.